dpshade/permaweb-llm-fuel/README.md

 ## 🔧 UI Customization via Query Parameters

-You can customize the Permaweb LLMs Builder UI by supplying query parameters in the URL.
+You can customize the Permaweb LLM Fuel UI by supplying query parameters in the URL.
 This is useful for embedding the tool in iframes, theming, or hiding certain UI elements.

 | Parameter         | Example                | Description                                                      |
 |------------------|-----------------------|------------------------------------------------------------------|